onepixeltwo/one_pixel_two_features/README.md

 The experiment is evaluated on two Hyperspectral Images (HSI): Augsburg and Berlin.

-The datasets can be downloaded from [this GitHub repository](https://github.com/danfenghong/ISPRS_S2FL).
+The datasets can be downloaded from [this GitHub repository](https://github.com/danfenghong/ISPRS_S2FL

+## Pre-trained model
+We use 64x64 pre-trained diffusion model with ImageNet, the pre-trained diffusion model can be download from https://github.com/openai/guided-diffusion

 ### Data preprocessing
 We first divide the HSI cubes into 64x64 spatial size segments.
-Please refer to the notebook `hyperspectral snip Belin.ipynb' for detailed steps and code.
+Please refer to the notebook `hyperspectral snip Belin.ipynb' and 'hyperspectral snip Augsburg.ipynb' for detailed steps.

-### Note: the code is modified based on https://github.com/openai/guided-diffusion and https://github.com/yandex-research/ddpm-segmentation, thanks for sharing code
+### Note: the code is modified based on https://github.com/openai/guided-diffusion and https://github.com/yandex-research/ddpm-segmentation.
+Thanks for generously sharing code.